ember-learn/ember-blog/content/the-ember-times-issue-201.md

 ## [Starbeam 🤩](https://twitter.com/wycats/status/1538888835064442880)

-If you haven't had a chance to checkout [Starbeam](https://github.com/starbeamjs/starbeam) from [Yehuda Katz (@wycats)](https://github.com/wycats), you're going to want to give it a look!
+If you haven't had a chance to check out [Starbeam](https://github.com/starbeamjs/starbeam) from [Yehuda Katz (@wycats)](https://github.com/wycats), you're going to want to give it a look!

 The TL;DR on Starbeam is that it's the best parts of the Ember auto-tracking system cleaned up and extracted into a standalone library optimized for universality.
 This means you can use the 🔥 Ember reactivity system 🔥 in frameworks like React, Vue and Svelte.
 Note, Starbeam should be available in Ember.js as well.